 Pura Vida sells bracelets, rings, and necklaces handmade by artisans in Costa Rica, India, and El Salvador.
 They also created the Charity Collection which gives back to almost 200 various organizations.

-Every spring and fall, I buy a pair of Toms, and usually a pair for my kids too.
+Every season, I buy a pair of Toms, and usually a pair for my kids too.
+I actually do well finding Toms Shoes at Nordstrom Rack.

 Toms’ Mission Statement